Nocturama (film): Plot

 When David returns, he finds his fellow renegades even more on-edge, now partaking in impromptu performances and applying makeup onto each other and themselves.
 Mika has a dream of Greg walking up to him and telling him he forgot to hide his gun, which exposed him.
 Greg tells him he committed suicide on the streets and asks him if he would have done the same before disappearing, leaving a mannequin in his place, which severely unnerves Mika.
 Sarah screams when she sees the homeless man and his wife walking up the escalators, having taken David up on his offer.
 David consoles the group, telling them they have nothing to fear, and they begrudgingly concede to allowing the homeless couple access to the store.
 David and Sarah have sex, after which he turns a TV on to learn that the authorities are aware that the terrorists are holed up in the store, and are gearing up for action.
 He informs André of this development in a panic, and is told to hold-off from telling the others.
 He returns to Sarah, who is fast asleep.
+Yacine, lounging in a bathtub, tells Samir about the use of children as minefield testers during the Iran-Iraq War, specifically that the children were promised "heaven" after their death.
 André sets up the remainder of the semtex against some pillars, planning on using at as leverage when the authorities arrive.
 David eventually informs the rest of the group of the incoming forces and they all hide across the shop once again in anticipation, deathly afraid.

 A squad of heavily armed police storms the store, and the youngsters attempt to surrender, holding up their arms and appearing passive.
 The police remorselessly shoot every single person regardless, including the homeless couple.
 In quick succession, all the young members of the team are gunned down, with their attempts to bargain or plea failing without exception, leaving a string of bodies embellishing the floors of the dark store.
+Samir, thinking of Yacine's story about the minefield testers, says the word "Heaven" to himself and trades gunfire with the police before they corner him behind a couch.
+He pleads for help, and the film ends with the sound of a gunshot, followed by an immediate cut to a screen-filling shot of raging flames.